 If you’re weighing this card as you wade into the world of frequent-flyer programs, chances are it’s an experiment.
 Maybe you’re saving up for your first big trip or just started to travel on occasion for your freelance job, and you want to dabble in the game without paying an annual fee.
-If so, make sure to charge $500 in the first three months to get the sign-up bonus.
+If so, make sure to charge $500 in the first three months to earn the bonus.
 (This shouldn’t be a problem if you spend at least $42 on groceries each week.)

 Even after that, remember to use this card every time you’re at the supermarket so you can rack up enough to have options on your first award flight.
-And watch the AAdvantage program website for opportunities to earn bonus miles on vacation, dining, and online shopping purchases, too.
-You may also want to shop around for web special ticket offers and think about saving your miles for a pricier international flight.
+Watch the AAdvantage program website for opportunities to earn bonus miles on vacation, dining or online shopping purchases, too.
+Maybe you’ll shop around for the best web special deals or save your miles for a pricier international flight.
 If it’s the latter, just make sure to bring another card with you to avoid the 3% foreign transaction fee.

-For more information bout earning and redeeming miles with the American Airlines AAdvantage program, read our guide to the frequent flyer program.
+For more information about earning and redeeming miles earned with this card, read our American Airlines AAdvantage frequent flyer program guide.

 Unlike mid-tier airline cards, you won’t get any special boarding privileges or a waiver on checked bag fees with this card.
 These are the two perks worth mentioning: